Ho3ein83/snowflake-db/Readme.md

 ## Benchmark (for database with only 1 entry)

 This benchmark was done using two methods of database access: the first was a TCP shell, which allows you to manage the database via a TCP connection; the second used shared memory by integrating this project directly into your own.<br/>
-Both were calculated using the same data and measurement methods.
+Both were calculated using the same data and measurement methods on the same device.

-### Data manipulation:
+### Data manipulation
 |   Method    |   Set    |  Update  |  Delete  |   Get    | Sanitize (key) | Sanitize (value) |
 |:-----------:|:--------:|:--------:|:--------:|:--------:|:--------------:|:----------------:|
 |  TCP Shell  | 1.561 ms | 0.265 ms | 0.447 ms | 0.559 ms |    0.161 ms    |     0.119 ms     |